alob-mtc/serverless-framework/Readme.md

-# serverless runtime (POC)
+# serverless framework (POC)

-This is a simple serverless runtime that can be used to run serverless functions.
+This is a simple serverless framework that can be used to run serverless functions.

 ![Serverless Architecture](./asset/serverless.jpg "Architecture")